-5. How much and what will I be given to do?
+4. How much and what will I be given to do?

-Refer to Section 2.6.2(a) and 2.6.2(b) for expectations of the first and second practica.
+Refer to Section 2.6.2(a) for expectations of the practicum.

-6. Will I be asked to share a desk or an office?
+5. Will I be asked to share a desk or an office?

 Typically, field settings are critically short of space and often students need to share desks and phones.
-If you share an office and you need private space for meeting with service users, the field setting will likely have private interviewing space available for scheduled use.
+If you share an office and you need private space for meeting with service recipients, the field setting will have private interviewing space available for scheduled use.

-7. How much will I be supervised and by whom?
+6. How much will I be supervised and by whom?